Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 What AFCA can do

-AFCA is at afca.org.au.
-Lodging a complaint is free and takes about 20 minutes online.
-You will need your fund's IDR response letter and key documents.
+Lodge a complaint at afca.org.au.
+It is free and takes about 20 minutes online.
+You will need your fund's IDR response and key documents.

 Self-Guided